dblohm7/dblohm7.github.com/source/_posts/2015-03-03-attached-input-queues-on-firefox-for-windows.markdown

 does some things that you should never do in production software.

-One of the big consequences of using undocumented information is that `iqvis` requires pointers to very specific locations in kernel memory to be accomplish things.
+One of the big consequences of using undocumented information is that `iqvis` requires pointers to very specific locations in kernel memory to accomplish things.
 These pointers will change every time that Windows is updated.
 To mitigate this, I kind of cheated: it turns out that debugging symbols exist for all of the locations that `iqvis` needs to access!
 I wrote the `iqvis` client to invoke the `dbghelp` engine to extract the pointers that
 I need from Windows symbols and send those values as the input to the `DeviceIoControl` call that triggers the data collection.
 Passing pointers from user mode to be accessed in kernel mode is a very dangerous thing to do (and again, I would never do it in production software), but it is damn convenient for `iqvis`!